-The BHS may hold training/standardisation days or workshop type events.
+The BHS may deliver training, standardisation days or workshop type events.
 However regular practical training with a BHS Accredited Professional or within a BHS Approved Riding School is recommended.

 The BHS have also produced training videos for the Stage 1, Stage 2 and Stage 3 assessments.
 The BHS have also recorded specific training videos on practical elements such as 'How to clean a bridle', 'How to put on a stable rug', 'How to take a horse's temperature', and so on.
-We also provide a recommended reading and resource list for each assessment, which includes the BHS series of 'Complete Horsemanship' manuals available for each qualification from Stage 1 to Stage 4.
-These resources can be found on the BHS website, specific for each unit.
+We also provide a BHS series of 'Complete Horsemanship' manuals available for each qualification from Stage 1 to Stage 4.